cncf/servicedesk/README.md

 CNCF doesn't set a set amount of budget for each project and will work with you best on your needs.

-### I'm not getting a response to my ticket?
+### I don't have a ServiceDesk account

-If you emailed servicedesk@cncf.io and didn't receive an immediate email with a ticket created, you may not have a service desk account.
 Head to http://servicedesk.cncf.io and try to login, if you can't find an account, email info@cncf.io and one will be created for you.

 ### I changed my email and lost my servicedesk access, what can I do to get it back?